 Other Noteworthy Talents

 Rumbling Stone (2C) is an offensive pick for dealing more damage with your Earth abilities, in particular Shatter Earth and Stone Shield.
+This is best ran with the appropriate legendaries, rather than by itself.

 Remember to change out any offensive or defensive talents as needed if you feel like you’re having trouble surviving.
 When it comes to tanking, if being more defensive lets you get through a dungeon with one less overall pull, it’s better than doing more damage.